Tooth Abscess - How to Heal A Tooth Abscess (Dental Abscess)

 If you have a tooth abscess, mouth abscess or gum abscess then lifestyle habits have caused more demineralization (loss of tooth minerals) than remineralization (building and strengthening of tooth and bone.)

-Overview of Tooth Abscess Home Remedy Treatment
+Overview of Abscessed Tooth / Home Remedy Treatment

-We are going to approach the dental abscess from two directions.
+We are going to approach the infected teeth from two directions.
 One is to use topical treatments to limit and help heal the tooth inflammation.
 The other way is to use dietary interventions to change your internal chemistry to the type that is able to allow your tooth to naturally strengthen and heal itself.
 Then you can fight off the debris in your teeth, and the infection will heal up.

 We will seek to remove the imbalanced lifestyle conditions to help your body heal the tooth abscess and then to support the abscess healing with topical treatments.